 Artists, dressmakers, seamstresses, tailors, crafts, and interior decorators.

-Professional offices for architects, accountants, lawyers, engineers, doctors or dentists, and surveyors.
+Professional offices for architects, accountants, counselors, lawyers, engineers, doctors or dentists, and surveyors.

 Bed and breakfast uses where the facility has a residential appearance and adequate parking for guests is provided.

 Teaching, musical instruction and day care limited to six pupils at a given time.